Burlington, WI Real Estate

 Homes for Sale

-The inventory of homes for sale rose by 3 in February to 30.
-This represents 11.11% increase from January when 27 homes were on the market.
-Compared to the same month last year when there were 32 homes for sale, the inventory of homes for sale has fallen by 2 representing a -6.25% year-over-year change.
+The inventory of homes for sale rose by 14 in April to 53.
+This represents 35.89% increase from March when 39 homes were on the market.
+Compared to the same month last year when there were 24 homes for sale, the inventory of homes for sale has risen by 29 representing a 120.83% year-over-year change.

 Homes for sale represents the number of active listings on the market during the specified month as reported in the MLS system operating within the market area.